Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 Lock manager updates its internal lock-table.

-→It keeps track of what transactions hold what locks and what transactions are waiting to acquire any locks.
+-  It keeps track of what transactions hold what locks and what transactions are waiting to acquire any locks.

-Two-phase locking (2PL) is a concurrency control protocol that determines whether a txn can access an object in the database on the fly.
+Two-phase locking (2PL) is a concurrency control protocol that determines whether a transactions can access an object in the database on the fly.

-The protocol does not need to know all the queries that a txn will execute ahead of time.
+The protocol does not need to know all the queries that a transactions will execute ahead of time.

 **Phase #1: Growing**

-→Each txn requests the locks that it needs from the DBMS’s lock manager.
+-  Each transactions requests the locks that it needs from the DBMS’s lock manager.

-→The lock manager grants/denies lock requests.
+-  The lock manager grants/denies lock requests.

 **Phase #2: Shrinking**

-→The txnis allowed to only release locks that it previously acquired.
+-  The transactions is allowed to only release locks that it previously acquired.
 It cannot acquire new locks.

 2PL on its own is sufficient to guarantee conflict serializability.

-→It generates schedules whose precedence graph is acyclic.
+-  It generates schedules whose precedence graph is acyclic.

 But it is subject to **cascading aborts**